 One of the museum’s most notable rooms is the Antiquarium.
 The 66-meter long room with its arched ceiling covered in artwork and lined with antique busts is incredible.
 Every inch of the room has a detail to take in and appreciate.
 Elsewhere in the Ancestral Gallery portraits of family members cover the walls in gilted frames.

 Pace yourself because the rooms go on for seemingly ever.
 Also, be sure to pick up a map when you enter.
-While the museum does have arrows to direct visitors, they are not the most clear.
+While the museum does have arrows to direct visitors, they are not the clearest.
 The museum also provides free audio guides.
 As of 2017, small portions of the museum are under renovation.
 Do not let that deter you: there is pleeeeeeenty to see.

 Read More: How to Spend 24 Hours in Munich